y0913/freemarket_sample_40a/README.md

 |category_id|references|null: false, foreign_key: true|

 ### Association
-- has_many :likes
+- has_many :likes, dependent: :destroy
-- has_many :trading_tables
+- has_many :trading_tables, dependent: :destroy
-- belongs_to :user, dependent: :destroy
+- belongs_to :user
 - belongs_to :prefecture
 - belongs_to :buy_item
 - belongs_to :exhibit_item
 - belongs_to :state
-- has_many :category_items
+- has_many :category_items, dependent: :destroy
 - has_many :categorys, through: :category_items
 - belongs_to :delivery_day
 - baelongs_to :profit
-- has_many :images
+- has_many :images, dependent: :destroy
 - belongs_to :brand
 - belongs_to :postage
 - belongs_to :delivery_method